 This may be your best choice if you have sufficient organizational capacity to manage suppliers (see above), and you can meet the vendor’s minimum order quantity (MOQ).

 There are thousands of people in China trying to make a living by providing this service.
 If they come from the right industry, you can use their network and save a lot of time.
 They can also act as your Chinese representative.

 This is a good choice if you can’t meet the MOQ, perhaps as a start-up or an entrepreneur who has been an early target.

 Trading companies can place their products in small workshops that accept small ones.
 Apart from this particular case, I do not recommend working with intermediaries.

-4. Use the service company
+4. Use the Service Company

+If you have find suppliers already, and need some production follow-up.
 Some Chinese purchasing agents provide services and charge fees.
 Everything is transparent (supplier name, a process followed, etc.).
 This is an investment in your company before you start production, but if you predict a lot of it in the future, it’s a good choice.